gofullthrottle/R-MacVim/README.md

 ## What is it?
 - It is a R plugin for MacVim.

-- It allows you to send selected lines, blocks or paragraphs to R (by CMD+r).
+- It allows you to send selected words, lines and blocks to R (by CMD+r).

 - It also allows you to source the whole R file (by CMD+R).

-- It also allows you to comment or uncomment (by CMD+3).
+- It also allows you to comment or uncomment single or multiple lines (by CMD+3).

 - It also allows you to change your working directory (by CMD+d).